4spacesdk/CI4RESTExtension/README.md

      *  >=  greater than or equals operator
      *  <   less than operator
      *  <=  less than or equals operator
-     *
+     *  ~   search, this will do an case insensitive like with % on both sides *
      * Combinations
      *  + - represents and OBS!
 Not supported